 Vehicle and contact information of all visitors and employees that access the feedyard will facilitate timely determination of exposure to an outbreak.
 In an outbreak of a highly contagious zoonotic disease outbreak, public health officials may recommend performing diagnostic testing on personnel and visitors.
 Maintaining current contact information for employees and feedyard visitors are essential for surveillance measures.
-Record the contact and vehicle information for all visitors, delivery, sales, and service representatives on the Visitor Sign-In Form in Chapter 6: Visitor Control.
-See Chapter 3: Employee Policies for the Employee Biosecurity Information Form.
+Record the contact and vehicle information for all visitors, delivery, sales, and service representatives

 Employee training on topics such as how to recognize signs and symptoms of disease, and required roles and responsibilities during a heightened biosecurity event is important.
-Distribute an Employee Training Log to employees to record training attendance.
 Maintain records to ensure personnel are educated on matters pertinent to facility biosecurity.
-For more information about training, see Chapter 3: Employee Policies.